doyouknowthis/terraform-aws-cert-study-material/terraform/day-6/_01_sentinel.md

   - testing:
   - automation:

+### Sentinel and policy as code

+- Language: Sentinel policies are writtern using Sentinel Language
+  - Designed to be a non-programmer and programmer friendly, embeddable and safe
+- Development: Provides a CLI for development and testing
+- Testing: Provides a test framework specifically for automation

 ## Features

 - Embedded: enable policy enforcement to actively reject violation behavior instead of passively detecting